Breakfast & Brunch

 It’s easy to prep ahead, perfect for feeding a crowd, and comes out of the oven warm and ready to serve with a sprinkle of cinnamon and a drizzle of maple syrup.
 It’s the kind of cozy, no-fuss breakfast that makes mornings feel special.

-About That Brioche
+About Brioche

 As you can guess, the single most important ingredient in this recipe is, of course, the soft and luxurious brioche bread.
 Brioche is a French bread that’s enriched with butter, eggs, and a hint of sweetness.
 This results in a light, delicate texture and subtle richness that’s absolutely perfect for baked French toast (among other things, haha).